carbon-language/carbon-lang/docs/design/generics/overview.md

 Inside the function body, you can treat the generic type parameter just like any other type.
-There is no need to refer to or access generic parameters differently because they are defined as generic, as long as you only refer to the names defined by [type-of-type](#type-of-types) for the type parameter.
+There is no need to refer to or access generic parameters differently because they are defined as generic, as long as you only refer to the names defined by [facet type](#facet-types) for the type parameter.

-You may also refer to any of the methods of interfaces required by the type-of-type using a
+You may also refer to any of the methods of interfaces required by the facet type using a
 [qualified member access expression](#accessing-members-of-interfaces), as shown in the following sections.